 Don’t hesitate to ask a potential lab partner about their discount structure.
 Many labs are happy to offer reduced pricing for larger cases or for practices that send a consistent volume of work.
 If you’re working on a full-arch restoration or a complex case with multiple dental implants, there’s often room for a multi-unit discount.
 This approach not only saves your practice money but also ensures you receive consistent, high-quality results for your patient across all the components of their treatment.
 It’s a win-win: the lab secures a larger case, and you get a better price for your practice.

-Flexible Payment Plans
+Look for Flexible Payment Options

 Managing cash flow is crucial for any dental practice, and your lab bill is a significant part of that equation.
 A great lab understands this and often provides flexible payment options to make things easier.
 This could look like standard Net 30 terms or other arrangements that align with your practice’s financial cycle.
 This kind of flexibility from a lab partner helps you manage your budget more effectively and frees up resources you can invest back into patient care or practice growth.
 It shows that the lab sees you as a long-term partner, not just another transaction.

-Insurance and Billing Support
+Does the Lab Offer Insurance and Billing Support?

 The administrative side of dentistry can be a real time-sink.
 A lab that provides clear, detailed, and accurate documentation for insurance purposes is an invaluable asset.
 While the lab doesn’t bill insurance directly, their ability to provide you with the correct codes and well-written narratives for restorations like crown and bridge cases can save your front-office team countless hours.
 This support streamlines your billing process, helps you get reimbursed faster, and reduces the chance of claim denials.
 It’s a clear sign of a well-organized and supportive lab that understands the needs of a busy practice.